Diploma in Animation & Motion Graphics

 - Auto Desk – 3D max

-Employment of multimedia artists and animators is projected to grow 6 percent from 2014 to 2024 (USA statistics).
+Employment of Animation & Motion Graphics practitioners is projected to grow 6 percent from 2014 to 2024 (USA statistics).

 Projected growth will be due to increased demand for animation and visual effects in video games, movies, and television.
 There is also a larger resource pool to pull artists from which has helped grow the industry.
 In this fast-growing industry, you can play the roles of: